micahcochran/cs662-qa-land-dev-law-sys/env/README.md

 These are instructions that should work on many configurations of Linux.
 These are the requirements for the `KGQAS/` and the question generation (in `tripledb/`).

+The environment will require about 5.2 GB of storage.
 Create a python environment (`env-zoqa` or feel free to use another name) this is a venv style:
 ```bash
 python3 -m venv env-zoqa